About Lesley University:

 - The Office of Community Engagement at the College of Art and Design has over 50 established community partners in Cambridge and Somerville, including Artists for Humanity, Boston Arts Academy, Boston LGBT Film Festival, Cambridge Women’s Center, ICNA Relief – Muslims for Humanity, Teen Media Program, Transition House, and the Rose Kennedy Greenway Conservancy to mention just some.

-- Teaching: 7 units, or the equivalent full-time teaching load, per academic year; assists students with professional internships and department Independent Studies.
+- Teaching: 7 units, or the equivalent of a full-time load, per academic year; assists students with professional internships and coordinates all department Independent Studies.

 - Curriculum: Develops new courses and participates in department and school curriculum development.
 Participates in continual and year-end department assessments, and cyclical departmental reviews.
 Works with Department Chair to identify new trends in industry and develops courses to prepare students for a professional career.

-- Mentoring: students in Animation from freshman to seniors; maintains regular weekly office hours during the academic year.
+- Mentoring: students from foundation through senior year; maintains regular weekly office hours during the academic year.
 Mentors new adjunct faculty in the department.

-- Admissions: Attends admissions events such as open houses, portfolio days, and Accepted Students Day, and assists in contacting potential candidates and accepted students.
+- Admissions: Attends admissions events such as open houses, portfolio days, program workshops, and Accepted Students Day, and assists in recruitment, contacting potential candidates and accepted students.

-- Scholarship: Maintains active creative production, research or scholarship in the field of animation.
+- Scholarship: Maintains active creative production, research or scholarship in the field of Illustration.

-- Earned Master of Fine Arts degree; or Bachelor of Fine Arts degree plus at least 5 years’ professional experience in animation.
+- Earned Master of Fine Arts degree; or Bachelor of Fine Arts degree plus at least 5 years’ professional experience in Illustration.

-- A minimum of three years of successful teaching experience college or university level or professional experience in animation.
+- A minimum of three years of successful teaching experience college or university level or professional experience in Illustration.

 - A strong commitment to teaching, and the ability to teach courses from foundation to senior level.

-- Demonstrated meritorious professional and scholarly achievement, and a commitment to continued advancement of your professional practice.
+- Demonstrated meritorious professional and scholarly achievement, and a commitment to continued advancement of your professional practice and professional specialty.

 - Demonstration of curriculum development experience.

-- In-depth understanding of a broad range of contemporary practices, theories, concepts and applications in the Animation profession, including the 12 Principles of Animation.
+- An in-depth understanding and ability to teach a broad range of contemporary practices, theories, concepts and applications in the Illustration profession.

-- Demonstrated working knowledge of how to establish best practices for professional career tracks for animators, and the ability to build internship contacts.
+- Demonstrated working knowledge of best practices for professional development, contemporary career tracks for Illustrators, and the ability to build program internship network and contacts.

 - Must be authorized to work in the United States; if you hold a visa, your visa status must allow you to work at Lesley University.